 5pm Spanish lesions – I am the only one learning but more cake for me!

-The second day I awoke to a huge storm.
+The second day I woke to a huge storm.
 I was told that we couldn’t work in the rain and later that morning we made gnocchi, which would be our lunch and dinner.
 I was told Rita and Jaun were impressed with my gnocchi making skills but I couldn’t tell the difference.

 After lunch the sky cleared up and I was desperate to get moving, after having sat on my still for the better part of a week.
 We headed down to the river, slipping and sliding on the wet muddy paths.
 The stream was deep, muddy and really strong with the recent storms so we couldn’t go far.
 Juan jumped in and filled his boots with water.
 Something that seemed to be a pastime if his!